 Invites:Pop ‘plastic-free celebration’ on the invite.
 Introduce the concept in a fun way – make it the theme of your party, have a prize for the best plastic-free gift-giving, etc.

-Wish lists:If there is something specific you’d like, like a plastic-free bobo&boo dinnerware set, pop it on a wish list.
+Wish lists:If there is something specific you’d like, like a plastic-free bobo&boo dinnerware set (*hehe), pop it on a wish list.
 Too bold?
 Make some suggestions on plastic-free gift-giving.
+Think experiences, gift vouchers, even a $5 or $10 note.

 Raise awareness:Let people know you are trying to live a plastic-free life.
 Talk to them directly or share articles like this on your Facebook page as a gentle reminder about plastic-free gift-giving.